elusiveunit/lucid-slider/README.md

 * `$slides` contains all the slides and their meta data.
 This will be looped over to display every slide.
 The keys `slide-image-thumbnail` and `slide-image-url` (which isn't a full URL anymore) are only saved for admin purposes.
 * `$options` has slider options, which at this time of writing is only the slider size.
 * `$slides_urls` has image URLs for every slide.
 Using these instead of grabbing the image with `Lucid_Slider_Utility::get_slide_image_src` saves database requests for every slide.
-Formatted as slide_id => URL.
+Formatted as `slide_id => URL`.

 ## Changelog

+### 1.4.1: Apr 14, 2013

+**Sin:** This would be 1.5.0, but version numbers have been retroactively changed.
+Plugin has until this point only been used internally anyway (so why have I kept a changelog?).
+Moving on!

+* New: **Now requires [Lucid Toolbox](https://github.com/elusiveunit/lucid-toolbox)**.
+Be sure to install it before updating.
+* New: Now includes an uninstall file that will remove options and slider posts when uninstalling (removing, not deactivating) the plugin.
+* New: Now includes a Grunt build script.
+* Tweak: Revert derp moment in 1.2.2 by not explicitly enqueueing jQuery on every page. `wp_enqueue_script` works fine in the body, so jQuery will only be loaded on pages with a slider (unless something else loads it everywhere of course).
+* Tweak: Fix some script problems, detected with the new Grunt build process.
+* Tweak: Remove -o- prefix from default CSS.
+Unprefixed since Opera 12.10 and Opera users tend to be good at updating.
+* Tweak: Renamed constants to something longer and less likely to conflict with others.

-### 1.4: Feb 10, 2013
+### 1.3.0: Feb 10, 2013

-* New: The slider display code is now more of a template system, with separate view files, heavily inspired by Cyclone Slider 2.
+* New: The slider display code is now more of a template system, with separate view files, heavily inspired by [Cyclone Slider 2](http://wordpress.org/extend/plugins/cyclone-slider-2/).
 This means the hooks `ljsl_before_slide_image` and `ljsl_before_slide_image` are gone.
 Templates are added with the new `lsjl_templates` filter.
 See the developer integration section.
 * Removed: Two hooks for slide meta fields have been removed: `lsjl_meta_fields_start` action, which ran before the default fields, and `lsjl_include_alt_field` filter.
 Adding fields before the default ones felt pretty pointless and the alt text field should always be present to encourage accessibility and SEO.
 Extra meta fields now have their own wrapping `<div>`, for a more robust toggle check.

-### 1.3.2: Feb 05, 2013
+### 1.2.2: Feb 05, 2013

-* Fix: Explicitly enqueue jQuery, since the manual loading introduced in 1.3.1 won't ensure jQuery being loaded.
+* Fix: Explicitly enqueue jQuery, since the manual loading introduced in 1.2.1 won't ensure jQuery being loaded.
 * Fix: Load metaboxes if $pagenow is null, which is at this time the case in multisite.

-### 1.3.1: Feb 01, 2013
+### 1.2.1: Feb 01, 2013

 * Tweak: Slide image URLs are now saved as post meta, which will save two database request for every slide on a page.
 Re-save every slider for a performace boost!
 * Tweak: The slider JavaScript is now loaded manually in the footer, only if there is a slider on the page (and JavaScript loading by the plugin is enabled in the settings).

-### 1.3: Jan 27, 2013
+### 1.2.0: Jan 27, 2013

 * New: A button is now available in the visual editor, which enables an easy UI for shortcode insertion.
 * New: A widget is now available for displaying a slider in a sidebar or other widget area.